 Under the MTS 2023 to 2027, the Fund aims to further support capacity-building across all three pillars of the MTS, with dedicated support being delivered not only for accreditation and concrete projects/programmes, but also for the new funding modalities for innovation and learning and sharing.
-It is also expected that additional capacity building under this crosscutting theme will help unlock the potential of LLA as well as address implementation challenges described above.
+It is also expected that additional capacity building under this cross-cutting theme will help unlock the potential of LLA as well as address implementation challenges described above.
 The Fund also aims to further explore how to strengthen the focus on the long-term capacity for the most vulnerable communities and local actors, e.g. through strengthening the readiness programme, including for innovation and learning and sharing, strengthen programming linkages with existing national planning processes (such as NAPs and NDCs etc.).

-Empowering and benefitting the most vulnerable people and communities as agents of change

-In recognition of the disproportionate adverse impacts of climate, the Paris Agreement indicates that adaptation action should follow participatory and fully transparent approach and consider the needs of vulnerable people, groups and communities (Articles 7.5 and 7.6).
+Empowering and benefitting the most vulnerable people and communities as agents of change and consider the needs of vulnerable people, groups and communities (Articles 7.5 and 7.6).
 On the one hand, vulnerable groups, such as poor, youth, indigenous people or refugees, tend to have limited or less access to opportunities, information, resources and services, that diminish their resilience to adapt to climate change hazards.
 On the other hand, many of these groups, for example, rural and indigenous peoples, play a key role in adaptation interventions in the sectors such as water, forestry and agriculture, which are being impacted by climate change.